godiard/help-activity/source/poll.rst

 After everyone votes, discuss the final results.
 What did you learn from the poll?
 Were you surprised by the results?
 How could you use this information?

 Generate a list of ideas for polls.
-Record your ideas on a blackboard, on paper or in the “Write” program on the XO Laptop.
+Record your ideas on a blackboard, on paper or in the “Write” program on the laptop.
 What would you like to learn from each poll you thought of?
 What would you do with the results?

 Build a Poll
 ------------

 Make a poll of your own!
 The goal is to build a poll that is interesting to you, and learn to collect votes from people and reach conclusions or make decisions based on your poll.

-Example poll idea:  “What is your favorite activity on the XO?”
+Example poll idea:  “What is your favorite activity on the laptop?”
 You can use this poll in your classroom or your family, to find out what activity is the most favorite or popular.

 Open the Poll Builder activity and click on the “Build a Poll” button at the bottom of the screen.